If you have a medical emergency, please call 9-1-1.

 Heart Attack (Myocardial Infarction) is a Medical Emergency

 If you think you may be experiencing a heart attack, call 9-1-1 right away so that treatment can start as soon as possible.
 Do not drive yourself or wait for a ride from a friend or family member.
-Have an ambulance take you to a hospital that is a cardiac receiving center right away.

 Cardiac Receiving Center at Orange Coast Memorial

 When it comes to heart treatment, time is muscle.
 To help save lives and provide patients with the best possible outcomes, Orange Coast Memorial Medical Center’s Emergency Department team is prepared to treat heart attack victims in minutes.

 The Orange County Emergency Medical Services agency has designated Orange Coast Memorial Medical Center a Cardiac Receiving Center.